J. Edgar Hoover: FBI

 Because Hoover's actions came to be seen as abuses of power, FBI directors are now limited to one 10-year term, subject to extension by the U.S. Senate.
 Jacob Heilbrunn, journalist and senior editor at The National Interest, gives a mixed assessment of Hoover's legacy:

 There's no question that Hoover's record is a mixed one, but I don't think he was a demon.
 He's constantly being decried as being virulently anti-communist as if this was just a symptom of his paranoia.
-But if anything, he wasn't vigilant enough in ferreting out communist infiltration in the Roosevelt administration – we now know from KGB archives that there were dozens if not hundreds of KGB informants working inside the government.
-He's also regularly accused of broaching people's civil liberties - but in fact, Hoover resisted the wire-tapping activities that President Nixon wanted to perpetuate.
+But if anything, he wasn't vigilant enough in ferreting out communist infiltration in the Roosevelt administration—we now know from KGB archives that there were dozens if not hundreds of KGB informants working inside the government.
+He's also regularly accused of broaching people's civil liberties—but in fact, Hoover resisted the wire-tapping activities that President Nixon wanted to perpetuate.

 The FBI Headquarters in Washington, D.C. is named the J. Edgar Hoover Building, after Hoover.
 Because of the controversial nature of Hoover's legacy, both Republicans and Democrats have periodically introduced legislation in the House and Senate to rename it.
 The first such proposal came just two months after the building's inauguration.
-On December 12, 1979, Gilbert Gude – a Republican congressman from Maryland – introduced H.R.
+On December 12, 1979, Gilbert Gude—a Republican congressman from Maryland—introduced H.R.
 11137, which would have changed the name of the edifice from the "J. Edgar Hoover F.B.I.
 Building" to simply the "F.B.I.
 Building"; however, that bill never made it out of committee, nor did two subsequent attempts by Gude.
 Another notable attempt came in 1993 when Democratic Senator Howard Metzenbaum pushed for a name change following a new report about Hoover's ordered "loyalty investigation" of future Senator Quentin Burdick.

 In 1998, Democratic Senator Harry Reid sponsored an amendment to strip Hoover's name from the building, stating that "J. Edgar Hoover's name on the FBI building is a stain on the building."
 The Senate did not adopt the amendment.
 The building is "aging" and "deteriorating", and its naming might eventually be made moot by the FBI moving its headquarters to a new suburban site.
 Hoover's practice of violating civil liberties for the stated sake of national security has been questioned in reference to recent national surveillance programs.
 An example is a lecture titled Civil Liberties and National Security: Did Hoover Get it Right?, given at The Institute of World Politics on April 21, 2015.

 Some qualified praise for Hoover came from the Soviet double agent Kim Philby, who spent time in Washington.
-Philby respected the way Hoover had built the FBI as a serious intelligence agency from virtually nothing, but Joseph McCarthy was a fake; and Hoover knew that McCarthy was a fake, but found it useful to manipulate McCarthy.
+Philby respected the way Hoover had built the FBI into a serious intelligence agency from virtually nothing, but Joseph McCarthy was a fake; and Hoover knew that McCarthy was a fake, but found it useful to manipulate McCarthy.